yssource/turbodbc/docs/pages/databases/exasol.rst

 `Exasol <http://www.exasol.com>`_ is one of turbodbc's main development databases, and also provided the initial motivation for creating turbodbc.
+Here are the recommended settings for connecting to an Exasol database via ODBC using the turbodbc module for Python.

 Recommended odbcinst.ini (Linux)